gregorbj/Archive-VisionEval/sources/modules/VEHouseholdTravel/inst/module_docs/DivertSovTravel.md

 lm(formula = makeFormula(EndTerms_), data = EstData_df)

 Residuals:
       Min        1Q    Median        3Q       Max
--0.0152663 -0.0020746  0.0000151  0.0021333  0.0115420
+-0.160289 -0.030304  0.000206  0.030426  0.185376

 Coefficients:
               Estimate Std.
 Error t value Pr(>|t|)
-(Intercept)  1.150e+00  3.466e-04  3318.6   <2e-16 ***
+(Intercept)  2.4147210  0.0050255   480.5   <2e-16 ***
-Drivers      9.115e-03  3.549e-05   256.8   <2e-16 ***
+Drivers      0.1339125  0.0005146   260.2   <2e-16 ***
-LogIncome    8.814e-03  3.368e-05   261.7   <2e-16 ***
+LogIncome    0.1200655  0.0004883   245.9   <2e-16 ***
-LogDensity  -8.254e-03  1.312e-05  -629.3   <2e-16 ***
+LogDensity  -0.1226278  0.0001902  -644.8   <2e-16 ***
-VehLtDvr    -2.184e-02  8.275e-05  -264.0   <2e-16 ***
+VehLtDvr    -0.3039717  0.0011998  -253.4   <2e-16 ***
 ---
-Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
-0.1 ' ' 1
+Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
+0.1 ‘ ’ 1

-Residual standard error: 0.003133 on 19021 degrees of freedom Multiple R-squared:  0.9751,	Adjusted R-squared:  0.9751
+Residual standard error: 0.04543 on 19021 degrees of freedom Multiple R-squared:  0.9753,	Adjusted R-squared:  0.9753
-F-statistic: 1.864e+05 on 4 and 19021 DF,  p-value: < 2.2e-16
+F-statistic: 1.877e+05 on 4 and 19021 DF,  p-value: < 2.2e-16

 ```

 ## How the Module Works

 This function calculates the proportional reduction in the DVMT of individual households to meet the user-supplied goal for diverting a proportion of travel in SOV tours 20 miles or less in length to bikes, electric bikes, scooters or other similar modes.
 The user supplies the diversion goal for each Azone and model year.
+SOV DVMT reduction is only applied to households in urban and town location types (LocTypes) because it is unlikely that actions/services could be provided in rural areas that could significantly divert SOV DVMT to bicyles, electric bicycles, scooters or other similar modes.
 The following procedural steps are followed to complete the calculation:

 * The SOV proportions model described is applied to calculate the proportion of the DVMT of each household that is in qualifying SOV tours (i.e. having lengths of 20 miles or less);

-* The total diversion of DVMT in qualifying SOV tours for the Azone is calculated by:
+* The total diversion of DVMT in qualifying SOV tours (of urban and town households) for the Azone is calculated by:

   * Calculating the qualifying SOV tour DVMT of each household by multiplying the modeled proportion of DVMT in qualifying tours by the household DVMT;

-  * Summing the qualifying SOV tour DVMT of households in the Azone and multiplying by the diversion goal for the Azone;
+  * Summing the qualifying SOV tour DVMT of urban and town households in the Azone and multiplying by the diversion goal for the Azone;

-* The total DVMT diverted is allocated to households in the Azone as a function of their relative amounts of qualifying SOV travel and the inverse of the average length of trips in qualifying tours.
+* The total DVMT diverted is allocated to urban and town households in the Azone as a function of their relative amounts of qualifying SOV travel and the inverse of the average length of trips in qualifying tours.
 In other words, it is assumed that households having more qualifying SOV travel and households having shorter SOV trips will be more likely to divert SOV travel.
 This is implemented in the following steps:

   * A utility function is defined as follows: